Menu

 Creating Media for Formation

-Instructor: Charlette Preslar
+Presenter: Charlette Preslar

 Charlette Preslar is the Director of Formation for The Episcopal Diocese of San Diego and the cohost of the Faith to Go podcast.
 Her responsibilities include faith formation for all ages, lay licensing, congregational development, and Safe Church/Safe Communities.
 She delights in supporting the Episcopal schools in our diocese and our wonderful diocesan camp, Camp Stevens.
 A lifelong collaborator, Charlette would love to hear about where God is active in your life and talk about where God might be calling you and your community of faith.
 When she isn t working, Charlette loves the outdoors and is happiest with her feet on a trail or her hands in the dirt of her garden.